 However, these savings aren’t just a great selling point, they are a tangible benefit that homeowners have come to expect from eco-friendly homes.
 Considering the daily cost of living, average homeowners can expect to save a minimum of $800 every year in living expenses.

 Furthermore, water-saving appliances are also important to include, as these can help reduce water bill charges and reduce waste.
+After all, flushing the toilet consumes about 38% of the average household’s water usage.
 With only 1% of the earth’s water being drinkable, saving every drop that you can is important.

 What Makes Eco-Friendly Homes Valuable